waveform80/picamera/docs/fov.rst

 3 3 3 3 3 3 3 3 --> 3 3 3 3 3 3 3 3
 = = = = = = = = === = = = = = = = =

-At this stage we'd send this frame off for processing in the rest of the imaging pipeline and start processing the next frame into a new buffer:
+At this stage we'd send this frame off for processing and start capturing the next frame into a new buffer:

 = = = = = = = = === = = = = = = = =
 Sensor elements --> Frame 2